APuzyk/transit/readme.md

 * Need to get some better error handling in here
 * Split up the functions a bit this thing is ugly as sin
 * Do we need unused vars?
 E.g stop point ref and destination display?

+## Display Work
+* Let's first get the raspberry pi stood up and see what that's like
+* Then take a look at the ada fruit items to figure out how to best connect everything together
+*